 Lionel collected every Rhododendron possible – apart from afghanicum which was poisonous - and was a prolific collector of rare trees and shrubs.
 Accordingly, Exbury has a hugely diverse horticultural repertoire, over and above the main rhododendrons, magnolias and camellias that it is famous for.
 As Marie-Louise Agius, the great-grand-daughter of Exbury Garden’s founder Lionel de Rothschild, notes; “the most astounding thing of all was that all of this was achieved in just 20 years.
 The party effectively finished with the outbreak of the Second World War.”

-Marie-Louise is a landscape designer by profession with the practice Balston Agius.
-Since just after lockdown began, she has been filming the world famous spring flowering season, with the aid of a drone and the superstar (long suffering) family Cockerpoo Willow; frequently used as a scale reference.
+Marie-Louise Agius is a landscape designer by profession with the practice Balston Agius.
+She filmed the world famous spring-flowering season with the aid of a drone and the superstar (long suffering) family Cockerpoo Willow; frequently used as a scale reference.
 She has been producing a variety of content, from ethereal aerial footage to more directed informational pieces to camera; bringing her own unique perspective and professional eye to the narrative.

 For more tours and news from Exbury, head to its Twitter feed.